My FAVORITE Carrot Cake recipe is extremely moist, fluffy, and flavorful.

 - Reduce the speed to low and gradually add the sifted confectioners' sugar.
 Once all of the sugar has been added beat on high-speed for 1-2 minutes.

 - Once the cakes have completely cooled, place one round on a cake stand or large plate; spread the top and sides evenly with frosting.
-Gently place the second cake layer on top of the frosted one and press down very lightly to seal them together.
+Place the second cake layer on top of the frosted one and press down very lightly to seal them together.
 Repeat with the final cake layer, then continue frosting the cake, using a thin spatula, offset spatula, or whatever you have that works best, until the top and sides of the cake are evenly frosted.

 - Decorate with additional nuts, if desired, then slice and serve!
 Store this cake in the fridge, covered, for up to 3 days.
 Bring to room temperature before serving.